awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 # Enable Contact Lens for Amazon Connect<a name="enable-analytics"></a>

-You can enable Contact Lens in just a few steps\.
+You can enable Contact Lens for Amazon Connect in just a few steps\.
 Just add a [Set recording and analytics behavior](set-recording-behavior.md) block to a flow, and configure it for Contact Lens\.

 **To enable Contact Lens in a contact flow**